Directory

 Missouri Saving for Tuition (MOST) Scholarship

 Northwest offers a $500 scholarship to first-time freshmen students whose families have established an account in the student's name in the Missouri Saving for Tuition (MOST) Program.
 Twenty-five nonrenewable scholarships will be provided.
-Families will be responsible for providing documentation of at least two years participation in the MOST Program by submitting a statement from MOST indicating an active account for the student.
-This documentation, including the student's Northwest ID number, must be postmarked no later than March 1.
+Families will be responsible for providing documentation of at least two years of participation in the MOST Program by submitting a statement from MOST indicating an active account for the student.
+This documentation, including the student's Northwest ID number, must be postmarked before March 1.
 Recipient selection will be based on need, as determined by the results of the FAFSA.
-Please indicate on admission application.
+Please indicate on the admission application.

 Documentation should be sent to: